guiyep/react-lightning-context/README.md

 This is **NOT** a state management library.
 Just a performant `React Context` replacement.
 You can also mix this up with redux for example and get a full redux experience but this is outside the scope of this library.

-## Libraries Comparison
+## Libraries comparison

 The bordered area is where the element is re-rendered.
-In the examples, the button is updating only one of the properties in the internal Ccntext value.
+In the examples, the button is updating only one of the properties in the internal C0ntext value.

 | Using `react-lightning-context`  | Using `React Context`                  |
 | -------------------------------- | -------------------------------------- |